 Besides, show the list of the available shipping options for the city selected by the user.

-Step 10: Offer the most popular shipping and payment options
+Step 10: Provide checkout UX with the most popular shipping and payment options

 Make life easier for your users: analyze all the possible payment and delivery options and offer the most popular ones (sort them by showing the most popular ones first).